Simple Gospel: Critical reception

 Awarding the album five stars from Worship Leader, Jay Akins states, "With Simple Gospel, United Pursuit invites us to worship with their family and the larger family of God."
 Timothy Monger, reviewing the album at AllMusic, writes, "United Pursuit Band offer a passionate, folk-inspired take on modern worship music."
 Giving the album a seven out of ten for Cross Rhythms, says, "'Simple Gospel' is aptly named - it successfully invites you strip away all the distractions and complications in life and focus on the simple, wonderful truth of Jesus' love."
+Alex Sanfilippo wrote on The Good Christian how he 'fell in love with it' and that 'the spirit of worship behind it is very strong'.

 Awards and accolades

 The album was ranked No. 13 on Worship Leader's Top 20 Albums of 2015 list.